swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 The proposal authors believe that these two kinds of property wrappers already exist today, and formalizing the distinction is a first step in enhancing programmers' understanding of such a complex feature.
 Property wrappers are very flexible to cover a wide variety of use cases.
 Formalizing the two broad categories of use cases opens up many interesting possiblities for the language and compiler to enhance library documentation when API wrappers are used, provide better guidance to programmers, and even allow library authors to augment the guidance given to programmers on invalid code.

-### Always preserve API property wrappers in generated Swift interfaces
+### Explicit spelling for API-level property wrappers

-Today, Swift interfaces do not include property wrapper attributes at all - interfaces always show the desugared code.
-For property wrappers that are fundamental to understanding how the property behaves, the loss of the wrapper attribute is a detriment to users of the API.

-With this proposal, API property wrappers will be preserved in Swift interfaces when attached to parameters.
-Wrapper attributes on API serve as additional documentation for the semantics of that API.
-With the new formalization of API property wrappers, the compiler could also preserve such wrappers on properties.

-### Explicitly specifying the type of property wrapper

-Sometimes, property wrappers can have certain specifications that are not satisfied by the compiler's rules for determining that a property wrapper is API-level.
-While the proposed rules ensured intuitiveness and protection against bad API design, the ability for library authors to customize that behavior will allow for more powerful APIs.
-Therefore, the `@propertyWrapper` attribute could have a `apiLevel` and `implementationDetail` options that allow library authors to explicitly set the type of their wrapper:
+The scope of what is considered an API-level property wrapper is very limited in this proposal, and the external effect of an API-level property wrapper may be useful for wrappers that don't fit the current definition.
+The `@propertyWrapper` attribute could have an explicit `apiLevel` option that allows library authors to define whether the property wrapper has an external effect on the wrapped declaration:

 ```swift
 @propertyWrapper(apiLevel)